The Sheltie FAQ

 There are also numerous online directories which contain live, up-to-date listings of all the rescue Shelties that need new homes.
 Examples of these online rescue directories include Save A Dog or the Pet Finder website.

-If you have your heart set on finding a Sheltie puppy, locate the professional Sheltie breeders in your area.
+If you have your heart set on finding a Sheltie puppy, look up Sheltie breeders in your area.
 Breeders aim to produce the most healthy, well-adjusted dogs which represent the ideal breed standard.
 They do this to maintain the continuation of the very breed we know and love.
 They usually take the top dogs from each litter and use them to breed future lines.
 The remaining puppies are sold to loving homes.

 Bear in mind that most breeders may only produce 1-2 litters each year, and the average litter is 4-6 puppies.
 So if there is high demand for Sheltie puppies in your area, you may need to put your name on a waiting list first.

-Remember, never buy a puppy from a pet store.
+Never buy a puppy from a pet store.
 If you do, you are supporting irresponsible breeding and breeding for profit.
-Pet store puppies are separated from mom way too early and are the product of irresponsible backyard breeders, ignorant pet owners, and worse - puppy mills.
+Pet store puppies are separated from their moms way too early and are the product of backyard breeders, ignorant pet owners, and puppy mills.
 To learn more about this trade, read 8 Reasons Why You Should Never Buy Puppies from a Pet Store.